ZendarInc/torchsparse/README.md

       for reference.)
       the version of PDM used here likely does not match that used in other repositories, like `RadarProcessor`
-1. increment the `torchsparse/version.py` appropriately
+2. increment the `torchsparse/version.py` appropriately
-1. merge those changes into `zendar-main`
+3. merge those changes into `zendar-main`
     1. the `post-commit` github action should then build the wheel, and make it available for you to download in the action summary page. unzip the file to get a `.whl` file, create a github release (versioned the same as the code), and attach the resulting wheel file to it.
-1. in the RadarProcessor repo, update the `pyproject.toml` file appropriately
+4. in the RadarProcessor repo, update the `pyproject.toml` file appropriately
-1. merge your changes into the develop branch in RadarProcessor
+5. merge your changes into the develop branch in RadarProcessor

+### Zendar renames this module Torchsparseplusplus

+To aid with integration of the new torchsparse version 2.1.0 into RadarProcessor, the module torchsparse has been renamed torchsparseplusplus.
+This will be maintained in the branch `zendar-main-tspp`.
+Torchsparse version 1.4.5 will be maintained on the branch `zendar-main`.

 ## Installation